 This observation contrasts with the limited existing research.
-Although, the findings of prior studies are performed on individual climatic parameters, which show contrasting results.
-A prior study that investigated the effects of elevated temperature and nitrogen addition on AMF and their role in plant community structure and productivity in a temperate meadow in northeast China suggested that individual climate parameters (i.e., warming and elevated CO2) can influence AM fungal abundance, including spore production, as warming and elevated CO2 both significantly increased AM fungal abundance.
-Warming showed to positively impact AMF abundance, but when temperatures exceed 4°C, this effect turns negative.
-The responses of AMF to these factors varied with the degree of warming and $CO_2$ , with warming's effects decreasing as temperatures rise, while $CO_2$ 's effect strengthens with increased concentration [28].
-On the contrary, a global-scale meta-analysis examining the impact of warming, elevated CO2, and nitrogen addition on AMF abundance found that elevated temperatures reduced AMF spore density and diameter but increased hyphal length density.
-Fewer, smaller spores were produced, but the fungal hyphae grew more, which could help plants better tolerate heat by improving nutrient and water absorption [12].
-However, a mini-review on the effects of individual global climate change parameters (e.g., altered precipitation and elevated CO2) on AMF abundance also showed varying results, with only elevated CO2 having no significant effect on AMF abundance [5].
-This finding aligns with the hypothesis and results of this study, which investigates a full climate change scenario.
-Based on the overall climatic changes, the hypothesis here is that no significant change in overall AMF spore abundance is expected.
+Although, the findings of prior studies are performed on individual climatic parameters, showing varying results.
+A prior study that investigated the effects of elevated temperature and nitrogen addition on AMF and their role in plant community structure and productivity in a temperate meadow in northeast China suggests that individual climate parameters (i.e., warming and elevated CO_2) can influence AM fungal abundance, including spore production, as warming and elevated CO2 both significantly increased AM fungal abundance.
+Warming showed to positively impact AMF abundance, including AMF spore abundance, but when temperatures exceed 4°C, this effect turned negative.
+The responses of AMF to these factors varied with the degree of warming and CO2, with warming's effects decreasing as temperatures rise, while CO2's effect strengthens with increased concentration [42].
+On the contrary, a global-scale metaanalysis examining the impact of warming, elevated CO2, and nitrogen addition on AMF abundance found that elevated temperatures reduced AMF spore density and diameter but increased hyphal length density.
+Fewer, smaller spores were produced, but the fungal hyphae grew more, which could help plants better tolerate heat by improving nutrient and water absorption [23].
+However, a minireview on the effects of individual global climate change parameters (e.g., altered precipitation and elevated CO2) on AMF abundance also showed varying results, with only elevated CO2 having no significant effect on AMF abundance [5].
+The results of our study, which consider a full climate change scenario rather than isolated climatic factors, align with the hypothesis that overall AMF spore abundance remains stable despite climatic shifts.

-Nevertheless, this study did not only look at overall spore counts, but also examined the effects of climate change upon AMF species composition, analyzing both intraradical (i.e. dominated by Glomeraceae) and extraradical (i.e. dominated by Gigasporaceae) AMF types.
-A previous study in southern California highlighted how global change drivers like aridity, nitrogen deposition, and plant invasions affected AMF abundance.
-Drought reduced root colonization and extraradical hyphal density, while invasive grasses showed increased intraradical AMF and parasitic fungi.
-The study emphasized that water availability plays a key role in shaping AMF communities, with environmental changes influencing spore diversity and composition in complex ways [10].
-Therefore it is important to not look only at overall AMF abundance (i.e., spore counts in this study), but also species composition.
+This study also examined the effects of climate change upon AMF spore functional group composition, analyzing both rhizophilic (i.e. dominated by Glomeraceae) and endaphophic (i.e. dominated by Gigasporaceae) AMF groups.
+A previous study in southern California highlighs how global change drivers like aridity, nitrogen deposition, and plant invasions affected AMF abundance.
+Drought reduced root colonization and extraradical hyphal density, while invasive grasses showed increased intraradical AM fungi and parasitic fungi.
+The study emphasized that water availability plays a key role in shaping AMF communities, with environmental changes influencing spore diversity and composition in complex ways [21].
+Therefore it is important to not look only at overall AMF abundance (i.e., spore counts in this study), but also to examine AMF spore functional group composition.